 Spread over 1,150 acres in southwest Avondale, just 18 miles from Downtown Phoenix, this collection of timeless neighborhoods celebrates its storied agrarian past and rich natural surroundings with a future-forward design combining welcoming tree-lined streets, an extensive network of green spaces, miles of scenic trails, and outdoor activities and events for all.

-Alamar will feature 3,695 thoughtfully designed homes, with phase one including 461 homes.
+Alamar will feature approximately 4,000 thoughtfully designed homes once complete.
 Each of the four distinct home styles—including Spanish Colonial, Craftsman/Bungalow, Territorial Ranch, and Traditional Southwest—has been designed to reflect the deep-rooted history and contemporary flair of this dynamic region, and support the unique desires of all residents, from young, first-time homebuyers to families with children of all ages to empty nesters and grandparents.

 Alamar is more than a community.
 It’s a home with a heart and soul, where more than 20 neighborhood parks accented by custom art installations provide the backdrop for daily discoveries and lifelong friendships.
 Where families gather for sports and outdoor activities.
 Where neighbors bond over shared interests.
 And where everyone is free and safe to explore.